Rome Religious Studies Tour

 Jewish Quarter and Campo di Fiore

-Jewish Quarter and Great Synagogue: This afternoon you explore the historic Jewish Quarter where you guide will explain the dark history of this area.
+Jewish Quarter and Great Synagogue: This morning you explore the historic Jewish Quarter where you guide will explain the dark history of this area.
 In 1555 the Pope issued a Bull removing most rights from Jews and requiring them to relocate to a small area which was walled in and locked at night.
 This became the Jewish Ghetto and was only formally abolished in 1882.
 Indeed, it was the last in Europe until the rise of the Nazis.
 A plaque in the Ghetto commemorates the date of 16 October 1943 when the city’s Jews were forcibly deported.

 Campo di Fiore: You continue to Campo di Fiore, one of Rome’s most famous market squares, offering a chance to see today’s Romans going about their everyday lives.
 Campo di Fiore literally means Field of Flowers and there is still a flower market here to this day although replica Roma and Lazio football shirts provide a more lucrative trade for the market stalls.